-We evaluate the full numerical solution [Eq. (\ref{J_uni})] and the analytical approximation [Eq. (\ref{uni2})] for $m=0, 1,2,3,4$ (Fig. 2).
-The approximate solution agrees well with the full numerical results over the range of $F = 1$ V/nm to $F = 5$ V/nm with $\xi_m = (1, 1.22, 4, 24, 220)$ for $m = 0$ to $m=4$.
+We evaluate the full numerical solution in Eq. (\ref{J_uni}) and the analytical approximation in Eq. (\ref{uni2}) for $m=0$ to $m=4$ (Fig. 2).
+The approximate solution is in agreement with the full numerical results over the range of $F = 1$ V/nm to $F = 5$ V/nm with $\xi_m = (1, 1.22, 4, 24, 220)$ for $m = 0$ to $m=4$.
 From Eq. (\ref{uni2}), we obtain the following scaling law,

-Equation (\ref{uni}) represents a \emph{universal} current-field-temperature scaling law for 2D semimetals as long as the DOS near $\varepsilon_F$ can be captured by the anisotropic DOS model in Eq. (\ref{uni_DOS}).
-Equation (\ref{uni}) thus offer a simple unifying scaling law description of the thermal-field emission characteristics in 2D semimetals.
-Below, we derive the thermal-field emission characteristics for several representative 2D semimetals, including: (i) graphene and its few-layer; (ii) nodal point semimetal; (iii) Dirac semimetal near topological phase transition; and (iv) nodal line semimetal, and show that their current-field-temperature scaling relation universally converges to Eq. (\ref{uni}) (summarized in Fig. 2).
+Equation (\ref{uni}) represents a \emph{universal} current-field-temperature scaling law for 2D semimetals as long as the DOS near $\varepsilon_F$ can be captured by the generalized DOS model in Eq. (\ref{uni_DOS}).
+Equation (\ref{uni}) thus offer a simple unifying scaling law description of the field emission characteristics in two spatial dimensions.
+We derive the field emission characteristics for several representative 2D semimetals, including: (i) nodal point semimetal; (ii) graphene and its few-layer; (iii) Dirac semimetal near topological quantum phase transition; and (iv) nodal line semimetal, and show that their current-field-temperature scaling relation universally converges to Eq. (\ref{uni}) (summarized in Fig. 2).